 And there’s certainly value in big ideas.
-However, there’s also value in incremental innovation, changes to processes and the way daily business gets done that saves money, time, and frustration.
+However, there’s also value in incremental innovation, changes to processes, and the way daily business gets done that saves money, time, and frustration.
 In particular, look for ideas that challenge the mindset of tradition.
 Just because something has “always been done that way” doesn’t mean it remains the most effective approach.

 6. Encouraging Innovative Teams to Form

 Giving innovative teams space to think, expand, and learn is key to getting their best ideas.
-However, this can be difficult with widely spread organizations, or ones with tight silos where only work on a specific product or department gets done.
+However, this can be difficult with widely spread organizations.
+Or ones with tight silos where only work on a specific product or department gets done.

 Work to encourage cross-department and cross-team collaboration by providing ways for these teams to form.
-Online platforms, for example, can draw together people of a similar mindset to start working together on ideas, giving each other feedback, and drawing from each other’s energy.
+Online platforms, for example, can draw together people of a similar mindsets to start working together on ideas, giving each other feedback, and drawing from each other’s energy.

 7. Building Spaces, Real and Virtual, To Innovate In